 The Historical Geography Research Group, in association with Routledge, is pleased to offer a prize to the best undergraduate dissertation in any area of historical geography which is based upon original research and which demonstrates conceptual and/or methodological sophistication.
 The successful prize winner will receive £200 of Routledge-published books, and will be invited to submit an article based upon their dissertation for publication in the Journal of Historical Geography (subject to the standard refereeing procedures of that periodical).
 The winner will also be invited to present their work at the annual Practising Historical Geography conference in November.

 Dissertations should normally be of first-class standard and nominated by Heads of Department / Examination Boards / dissertation supervisors as appropriate.
 Departments should not submit more than one dissertation for consideration.
-Only dissertations submitted (during the current academic year) by students enrolled at a UK university will be considered.
+Only dissertations submitted (during the current academic year) by students enrolled in a geography degree programme at a university in the UK or (from the 2017-18 academic year) the Republic of Ireland will be considered.
 Submissions (unmarked hardcopy AND accompanying PDF) should be sent to the Dissertation Prize Coordinator.

 Lucy Taylor, ‘The male gaze of colonial cartography: a feminist analysis of maps of Africa from the Royal Geographical Society archive, 1851-‐1891’